SeeBee8/Product_Sales_Predictions/README.md

 Author:  *Christina Brockway*
 --------------------------------------------------------------------------------------------------
-###What influences the sales of a product?
-Is it shelf placement, type of store, visibility?
-These are just a sample of variables to look at when predicting product sales.
-This project uses a dataset with these variables and a few more.
+### What influences the sales of a product?
+Is it shelf placement, the type of store, maybe visibility?
+These are just an example of variables to look at when predicting product sales.
+This project uses a dataset with these variables in addition to a few more.
 By identifiying features that influence product sales, an establishment should be able to increase sales based on those features.

 The goal of this project is to design a model that will predict the sales of certain products, and to be able to use those predictions to increase sales overall.

-###DataSource
+## DataSource
 https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/

 For this dataset, there were 8523 records(rows) and 12 features(columns).

-####Data Dictionary
+### Data Dictionary
 | **Feature Name**          | **Description**                                                                                                                                                                                               | **Other info** |
 |---------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------|
 | Item_Identifier           | Product ID                                                                                                                                                                                                    | --             |